ehlesp/smallab-k8s-pve-guide/G035 - Deploying services 04 ~ Monitoring stack - Part 6 - Complete monitoring stack setup.md

     ![Grafana Connections page with Add new connection option highlighted](images/g035/grafana_connections_add_new_conn.webp "Grafana Connections page with Add new connection option highlighted")

-4. In the `Add new connection` page, you will have to wait a moment for it to load the list of all plugins you could potentially use in your Grafana setup:
+4. In the `Add new connection` page, you have to wait a moment for it to load the list of all plugins you could potentially use in your Grafana setup:

     ![Grafana Connections Add new connection page showing list of all plugins](images/g035/grafana_connections_add_new_conn_page_all_plugins.webp "Grafana Connections Add new connection page showing list of all plugins")